SEO Intermediate Updated 2026-03-22

 Google announced MUM at I/O 2021 and described it as 1,000 times more powerful than BERT.
 Where BERT understands single queries in one language, MUM can process queries that require combining knowledge across different languages, media types, and subtopics.
 It understands text, images, and potentially video and audio.

 The practical impact?
 Google can answer complex, multi-step questions that previously required dozens of separate searches.
-MUM represents a fundamental shift from keyword matching to genuine understanding — and it’s already active in Google Search for specific use cases like identifying personal crisis queries and improving COVID-19 vaccine information.
+MUM represents a fundamental shift from keyword matching to genuine understanding.
+And it’s already active in Google Search for specific use cases like identifying personal crisis queries and improving COVID-19 vaccine information.

 Why Does MUM Matter?